softchris/azure-book/azure-functions.md

  "image2.jpg"
 ]
 ```
-What I didn't give you the actual image url, you're a big developer, I'm sure you can find pictures of dogs on the Internet, or why not cats ;)
+What, I didn't give you the actual image url, you're a big developer, I'm sure you can find pictures of dogs on the Internet, or why not cats ;)

 Now to select a random dad joke and random image: